Chapter 1: I Might Regret This

 I sometimes forget she isn't here anymore.
 I still find it strange that someone who was such a constant in my life could disappear so suddenly.
 I still find her passing hard to talk about.
 She is my best friend.
 Always has been, and always will be.

-The day I awarded Korra the Medal of Honor, I was also going to give one to Commander-in-Chief Fan Tseng.
+The day I awarded Korra the Medal of Honor, I was also going to give one to General Fan Tseng.
 I would still like to give her one, but I would like some company.

 Fan Tseng rests closely outside Ba Sing Se.
 A few days should give me enough time to have a medal made.